The Book of Life

 The Lord will judge people based on the accounts of their lives that were recorded in this book.
 Only the names of the overcomers will remain in the book.
 Many never had their names recorded there.
 For the book contains only the names of those who at some time in their lives confessed faith in Christ (Luke 10:20).

 Moses said to the Lord, “Yet now, if You will forgive their sin—but if not, I pray, blot me out of Your book which You have written.
 And the Lord said to Moses, “Whoever has sinned against Me, I will blot him out of My book” (Exodus 32:32-33).
-Those who fall away from God, who because of their unwillingness to forsake sin (Genesis 6:3; Ephesians 4:30; Hebrews 10:29; 1 Thessalonians.
+Those who fall away or reverse their initial stand away from God, who because of their unwillingness to forsake sin (Genesis 6:3; Ephesians 4:30; Hebrews 10:29; 1 Thessalonians.
 5:19), will have their names blotted out of the Book of Life.

 “But there shall by no means enter it anything that defiles, or causes an abomination or a lie, but only those who are written in the Lamb’s Book of Life” (Revelation 21:27).
 For “He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels” (Revelation 3:5).

-How can we keep our names registered in the Book of Life?
+How to Keep Our Names in the Book of Life?

 In His service,